 Family Camping Basics

-First thing’s first: If you plan on taking your family out into the wilderness (even relative wilderness), make sure you know basic camping skills like first aid, fire safety, wildlife awareness, how to filter water, and Leave No Trace etiquette.
+First thing’s first: If you plan on taking your family out into the wilderness (even relative wilderness), make sure you know basic camping skills like first aid, fire and outdoors safety, wildlife awareness, how to filter water, and Leave No Trace etiquette.
 Not only will those skills come in handy, you’ll show your kids how to be stewards of our environment and public lands.

 To get up to speed on these basic camping skills, look for courses from your local parks and recreation department, connect with organizations like the National Outdoor Leadership School (NOLS) or Outward Bound, or sign up for classes and workshops at outdoor outfitters like L.L.
 Bean or REI.